datngu/academic/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a bioinformatic algorithm developer who works with circular RNA, Polygenic risk cores, gene regulation, and SNP array design.
-I aslo do pipeline development with nextflow.
+I am a biomedical data scientist who is intersted in doing research with [but not limited to] circular RNA, Polygenic risk cores, gene regulation, and SNP array design.

+I aslo do pipeline development with nextflow in the hope that my pipelines are useful to the research community!